Chr157i4n/TMC2209_Raspberry_Pi/README.md

 The GPIO pins can be specific when initiating the class.
 If you test this on a breadboard, make sure to cut off the bottomside of the pins (Vref and DIAG) next to the EN pin, so that they are not shorted trough the breadboard.

-## Changelog
-### version 0.1.8
-- Pin parameter order in constructor changed to EN, STEP, DIR
-- STEP and DIR pins are optional parameters
-- CRC check for read access reply datagrams
-- if only zeroes are received an error will be thrown
-- added ignore_delay to StallGuard callback
-- implemented write access retry
-- implemented velocity ramping with VActual
-- add ability to print StallGuard results and TStep in VActual
-- if write or read access fails, GSTAT will be checked for driver errors

-### version 0.1.7
-- updated README
-- added number of revolutions as parameter for doHoming
-- added output whether doHoming was successful or not

-### version 0.1.6
--  added ability to invert direction in setVActual_rps with negative revolutions

 ## Tests
 You can run the test files from the main directory with